Kitchen Buildings

 SEE IT ON A MAP: Map 1 (Building is highlighted in yellow)

-As part of the Cottage Plan rebuild a new kitchen was finished and subsequently opened in September 1903.
-The new kitchen continued to prepare food for all the patients and staff at the hospital.
-Incoming materials were stored in the cold storage building, which completed in 1904 adjacent to the kitchen.
-The kitchen featured many modern amenities of the time, including an electric system of elevators which made moving materials quick and easy.
-The new kitchen also featured a dining area for patients that were able to leave their ward.
-For those patients unable to use the new kitchen a series to tunnels connected it with the rest of the complex.
-Once the food was prepared it was transported on carts through the tunnels to dinning rooms in the ward buildings.
+In 1903 a new kitchen was constructed as part of the cottage plan rebuild.
+It prepared food for all the patients and staff at the hospital.
+Incoming materials were stored in the cold storage building, which was completed in 1904 behind the new kitchen.
+Many new amenities of the time were added to the new building, including an electric system of elevators which made moving materials quick and easy.
+The kitchen also featured a dining area for patients that were able to leave their ward.
+For those patients unable to use the new kitchen, a series of tunnels connected it with the rest of the complex.
+Prepared food would be transported on carts through the tunnels to each ward building.
 A report in 1904 listed the large amount of food that was used at the hospital.
 Some of the items on the list included 173,793 pounds of beef, 29,109 pounds of butter, 12,162 dozen eggs, 17,159 pounds of ham, 51 barrels of salt fish, 9,025 pounds of coffee, 1,699 barrels of flour, and 205 gallons of oysters.
-A lesser amount of clams, crabs, and lobster were also used that year, but were most likely only served to the staff.
-In 1937 a massive addition was built onto the kitchen, this new addition became known as the Central Kitchen.
-After which the original kitchen was converted into what would be called the Canteen.
-The Canteen offered an alternative menu to the Central Kitchen however, where as the Central Kitchen provided meals for no charge, patients and staff were required to pay for any items they wanted from the Canteen.
-As of summer 2010 the original kitchen building still looks much as it did then patients last used it in 2006.
-The food preparation equipment is still there as well as the serving areas, soda machines, and many tables and chairs.
+Potatoes and bread were a staple at the hospital.
+Wheat, flour, and other ingredients were all grown on the hospital farm and tended to by patients, which made it inexpensive to produce.
+In 1937 a large addition was built onto the kitchen, after which, the building was converted into what would be known as The Canteen.
+The Canteen offered an alternative menu to the Central Kitchen.

 Vintage Photos